Why study this course

 Year three: Sandwich year

-The School of Mathematics gives you an opportunity to spend a year at a university abroad to experience the practices and culture of a different country.
+You will spend this year at a university abroad experiencing the practices and culture of a different country.
 We have partner institutions in a number of European countries, as well as in Australia, Canada, and the USA.

 Teaching is carried out through lectures, small-group tutorials and examples classes.
 Increased independent learning is encouraged throughout the course.